laurabaldassari/2019-500/slides/class01/README.md

     - b.
 Tell me the name by which you want me to call you, just in case you've made a change recently in your preference.
     - c.
 Specify your current status (Full-Time Student, Rheumatologist at Cleveland Clinic, etc.)
     - d.
 If you're not on the roster, add yourself, please!
 And let me know.

 2. If anyone is interested in audio-recording the class, please let me know.

+3. Check [Canvas](https://canvas.case.edu) to be sure that you are connected to the course, which is likely listed as PQHS 500.